 Before we talk about why you might have constant hunger with celiac disease, let’s define hunger.
 Essentially, hunger is your body’s way of telling you it has a need.
 Whether it be a need for energy, or an unmet need elsewhere.

 Hunger cues work with fullness cues to regulate your energy levels, body size, and ultimately, protect you from death by starvation.
+And both of these cues are regulated by hormones like ghrelin and leptin.

 So why are you always hungry with celiac?